-This article provides step-by-step instructions for creating your own jig to manage your small items more easily.
-You will be able to hold small items like crochet hooks and hair sticks more simply so you can work with them and dry them if needed.
+This article provides step-by-step instructions for creating your own jig to finish your small items.
+You will be able to hold small items like crochet hooks and hair sticks while you apply finishes.
+The jig will then hold them securely while the finish cures.

 Equipment & Supplies